SeldonIO/alibi/doc/README.md

 Note: the older version of pandoc is used because this is available on `readthedocs.org` where we host our docs, the newer version fixes a lot of bugs, but using a newer version locally is misleading as to whether the docs will render properly on RTD, also see [gotchas](#gotchas-when-writing-notebooks-as-examples).

-Finally install the `alibi` package:

-`make -C .. install`

 We are now ready to build the docs:

-`make html`
+`make -C .. build_docs`

+This calls the sphinx html builder command defined in the main repo [Makefile](../Makefile).
 Note this can take some time as some of the notebooks may be executed during the build process.
 The resulting documentation is located in the `_build` directory with `_build/html/index.html` marking the homepage.